2020-opportunity-hack/Team-08/README.md

 ## Proposal
 ----
-- When signing up for the project, mentor and mentee both enters their personal details which then be used as parameters to consider for matching
+- When signing up for the project, mentor and mentee both enter their personal details which then will be used as parameters considered for matching
-- Once user sign-in to the app, they will have access to recommended match provided by the system
+- Once users sign-in to the app, they will have access to recommendeded match sprovided by the algorithm
-- User can update parameters to filter out matches from the recommended choice
+- Users can update preference parameters to alter the reccomendation algorithm results to get more personalized matches
-- User also has option to override the system recommended matches and add manual filters to serach for match of their choice
+- Users also have the option to override the system recommended matches and add manual filters to serach for match of their choice